-Students can spread payment over ten monthly installments, interest free, by enrolling in the VANDYPlan, currently administered by Higher One.
-The deadline to enroll in the VANDYPlan is August 31, 2015 (payments begin May 15).
-Enroll at tuitionpaymentplan.com/vanderbilt.
+Interest-Free Monthly Payment Plan: Students can spread payment over five monthly installments for each semster (fall and spring), interest free, by enrolling in the VANDYPlan, currently administered by Higher One.
+The deadline to enroll in the VANDYPlan is August 31, 2016, for the fall semester (payments begin May 15) and January 31, 2017, for the spring semester (payments begin October 15).